cf73/agpur/content/collections/pages/monobloc.md

     content:
       -
         type: text
-        text: 'NO tube or other input buffers color the purist presentation...the proverbial "straight wire with gain."'
+        text: 'NO tube or other input buffers color the purist presentation...thus the proverbial "straight wire with gain."'
   -
     type: paragraph
     content: